Whether you think you can or think you can’t you’re right. – Henry Ford

 Envision your hands as big magnetic suction cups that the ball naturally gravitates towards.
 If you imagine a suction cup in your mind you will realize that it’s not flat, it rather takes on a half-circle formation that wraps around the curvature of the basketball.
 This is the exact shape that your palm and fingers should form as you make contact with the ball.

 Finally, to get the most out of your fingers when dribbling the basketball, please make sure that they are spread apart in a comfortable fashion.
 The wider you can spread your fingers in a comfortable fashion, the better traction you will have on the ball, and the more control you will develop.
-If you are a junior player, than it’s very likely that your fingers are still growing, and you will therefore be able to cover a larger area of the ball as you mature and grow.
-At that stage, dribbling will become far more easier and you will gain more control over the basketball.
+If you are a junior player, then it’s very likely that your fingers are still growing, and you will, therefore, be able to cover a larger area of the ball as you mature and grow.
+At that stage, dribbling will become far easier and you will gain more control over the basketball.

 Dribble Rotation Guidelines

 Let’s now discuss the Up and Down movement of the basketball and the dynamics involved throughout this process:

 Down Movement of the Ball